joshuascan/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    It allows you to change a single parameter in a URL without having to change the whole thing by adding nested routes.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation is used to ensure that the user only inputs correct values into a form and that all needed information has been added before allowing the form to be submitted.
+It ensures that only clean and correct data is submitted via the form.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing looks at the entire process of an app and checks to see if all aspects of it are functioning correctly.
+It essentially mimics how a user would use an app from start to finish.

 ## Instructions